 def getFrame(queue): # Get frame from queue frame = queue.get() # Convert frame to OpenCV format and return return frame.getCvFrame()

 Function to select mono camera

 We create a node to the pipeline, set the resolution, and then set the board socket to the mono camera.

 def getMonoCamera(pipeline, isLeft): # Configure mono camera mono = pipeline.createMonoCamera() # Set Camera Resolution mono.setResolution(dai.MonoCameraProperties.SensorResolution.THE_400_P) if isLeft: # Get left camera mono.setBoardSocket(dai.CameraBoardSocket.LEFT) else: # Get right camera mono.setBoardSocket(dai.CameraBoardSocket.RIGHT) return mono

 Function to configure stereo pair

 This function generates a stereo node.
-It takes left and right camera streams as inputs and generates outputs discussed above.
-After creating the node, we are setting the left-right check to True for better occlusion handling.
+It takes left and right camera streams as inputs and generates the outputs discussed above.
+After creating the node, we set the left-right check to True for better occlusion handling.
 This flag tells the system to compute and combine disparities in L-R and R-L directions, discarding invalid disparity values.
 You can play with this flag and notice the noisy output when you set the flag to False.
 Finally, we provide the camera outputs as input to the stereo node.

 def getStereoPair(pipeline, monoLeft, monoRight): # Configure stereo pair for depth estimation stereo = pipeline.createStereoDepth() # Checks occluded pixels and marks them as invalid stereo.setLeftRightCheck(True) # Configure left and right cameras to work as a stereo pair monoLeft.out.link(stereo.left) monoRight.out.link(stereo.right) return stereo